speedment/speedment-doc/pages/application_configuration.md

 ## The Speedment Lifecycle
-A Speedment application can move its state from Building to Started to Stopped.
+A Speedment application can move its state from Building to Started to Closed.

 ### Building an Application
 A `SpeedmentApplication` is built using a `SpeedmentApplicationBuilder`.
 During build, the application does not exist, it is merely configured.
 Once the builders `build()` method is called, the applications components are brought to life by passing through a series of States: